 preloadTHEME_MOTEL_SIGN_SKY_GettyImages-173242542-5.jpg

-Whenever I travel, which is often, it’s important to me that I choose lodgings that reflect the type of experience I want to have.
+Whenever I travel, which is often, I want to choose lodgings that reflect the type of experience I want to have.
 Booking the best place to stay goes beyond considering price and location, although those are important factors.
-Rather, when it comes to a motel vs hotel, it’s all about defining the purpose of my trip.
+Rather, when it comes to a motel vs. hotel, it’s all about defining the purpose of my trip.

 For instance, when I road-tripped from Austin to Seattle last year — with my dogs and backpacking gear in tow — I opted to stay at roadside motels or cheaper pet-friendly hotels rather than posh hotels because this was a more convenient, affordable option.

-On the other hand, an upscale boutique hotel is what I craved when I travelled to Mexico City a few months ago.
-I knew I’d be spending a fair amount of time at my hotel (hanging out in between sightseeing), so I wanted to stay somewhere comfy with plenty of amenities.
+On the other hand, when I travelled to Mexico City a few months ago, I craved an upscale boutique hotel.
+I knew I’d be spending time at my hotel (hanging out in between sightseeing), so I wanted to stay somewhere comfy with plenty of amenities.

 Knowing what a motel is (compared to a hotel) is crucial when you’re deciding where to stay as is considering the type of trip you’re taking.
 Keep reading for everything you need to know about motels and hotels, so you can find the perfect accommodation and enjoy your trip.